 - a designated member for the telescopic operations group

 The different installations have different characteristics summarized below.

-Since semester 2013A, the IAC80 and the TCS are not offered any more through the night CAT.
-These telescopes are available for collaborations lead by IAC research groups and for practical astronomy by universities of any nationality.
-Also, the telescopes will be available for IAC instrumental tests.
+Since semester 2013A, the IAC80 is not offered any more through the night CAT.
+This telescope is available for collaborations lead by IAC research groups and for practical astronomy by universities of any nationality.
+Also, the telescope will be available for IAC instrumental tests.
 The available instrumentation can be found in the corresponding webpage.
-Both telescopes offer different observing modes.
+The IAC80 offers different observing modes.

 Observing in Visitor Mode